MicrosoftDocs/windows-itpro-docs/windows/deployment/update-boot-image.md

 For scenarios where an older version of the Windows ADK and Windows PE need to be used, for example when using Microsoft Deployment Toolkit (MDT), the servicing stack update needs to be installed before installing the cumulative update.
 The servicing stack update (SSU) is contained within the cumulative update (CU).
 To obtain the servicing stack update (SSU) so that it can be applied, it can be extracted from the cumulative update (CU).

 The following steps outline how to extract and then install the servicing stack update (SSU) to the boot image.
-Once the before servicing stack update (SSU) has been installed, then the cumulative update (CU) should install to the boot image without error:
+Once the servicing stack update (SSU) has been installed in the boot image, then the cumulative update (CU) should install to the boot image without error:

 > [!IMPORTANT]
 >